NguyenDa18/danh-was-here/_data/blog/2020-07-26-quick-comparison-of-redux-vs-re-frame.md

 })
 ```

-- Pull out our actions created from the slice: the combination of our reducer and action is the same as an event in Re-Frame
+- Pull out our actions created from the slice: the combination of our reducer and action is the same as an event in Re-Frame.
 ```js
 export const { timeColorChange, timeChange } = colorSlice.actions
 ```

-- Add out selectors and export our slice
+- Add out selectors (which are the same as subs) and export our slice
 ```js
 export const selectTimeColor = state => state.color.timeColor
 export const selectTime = state => state.color.time
 export default colorSlice.reducer
 ```